-Plants & Soils 3 - County Class 172 (not eligible for state fair)
+Plants & Soils 3 (not eligible for state fair)

 Prepare a display or poster that illustrates an activity from the project manual.
-The display should demonstrate an understanding of environmental and internal factors that affect plant growth.
+The display should demonstrate an understanding of the relationship between soil and other cycles found in nature.
+Displays should also provide an example of a leadership or service-learning experience focused on environmental stewardship.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.

-Plants & Soils Ready4Life Challenge - County Class 174 (not eligible for state fair) Open to 11- to 18-year-olds enrolled in any Plants & Soils project.
+Plants & Soils Ready4Life Challenge (not eligible for state fair)

+Open to 11- to 18-year-olds enrolled in any Plants & Soils project.